Qwellstra/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Task 4-A function that checks for alphabetical letters Task 5- A fucntion that prints the sign of a number Task 6- a function that computes the absolute value of an integer
+Task 4-A function that checks for alphabetical letters Task 5- A fucntion that prints the sign of a number Task 6- a function that computes the absolute value of an integer Task 7- A function that prints the last digit of a number